 Of course, these needs sometimes cause friction for those we love.

 The struggling person mentioned above wrestled with key questions that, indeed, many current couples grapple with:

 - What are the costs of sacrificing either of these connections?

 - What is the best formula for relationship success?

 Rest assured, there is a correct way balance and manage both sets of needs without alienating your partner or sacrificing their need to be heard, cared for, and appreciated too.

 Let’s consider how you can compassionately consider your partner who feels threatened by your other relationships.

 Definitely!
 We receive messages all the time from relationship experts emphasizing the need to prioritize your partner on many levels to have a happy relationship.
 It’s vital that you devote enough time and energy to nurturing your love, promoting good communication, committing to honest, self-disclosure and engaging in healthy conflict rather than avoidance.
 Your willingness to keep your partner assured of their place at the top of your relationship list should not waver.

 Does your partner express insecurity or upset about your time with other people routinely?
+Do they say they feel unappreciated?
 Find ways to share that you love them and that your other connections do not subvert your love for them.
 Openly appreciate their vulnerability and honesty rather than express exasperation or resentment.
 This keeps your relationship safe and communicative.

 This requires time, attention, and dedication.
 Make time to be alone, go on date nights, and fan the flames of desire.
 You need to prioritize being close and prefer each other to everyone else.
 This is a very good thing.
 Don’t be afraid to love your partner well.